 Drupal 7 EOL - professional help

-As already mentioned, the updating process isn't automatic here and requires at least basic technical knowledge and experience in carrying out similar migrations.
+Since we have already established that moving to the latest version of Drupal is actually a necessity, and we’ve gained some additional time with the move of the planned end date of support, we’ll introduce you to this process.
 If you don't feel up to it, we recommend that you contact the professional Drupal support team for help.
 Using the services of specialists experienced in this type of migration can significantly shorten the entire process, as well as dispel any doubts related to it.

 Drupal 7 to 10 migration - how to conduct the process?

 Migration is a multi-stage process that includes time for preparation, implementation, and post-migration activities.
 Let’s discover the following steps.

 How to prepare for Drupal 7 to 10 migration?